NatalieLockyer/the_beauty_box/README.md

 ***

 # Purpose of the Project
-The Beauty Box is a ficticious E-Commerce website that sells beauty products and accessories.
+The Beauty Box is a fictitious E-Commerce website that sells beauty products and accessories.
 The website also has make-up tutorial videos and make-up blogs.
-The website has been designed to give the user a great experience, from an attractive and eyecatching website, to filtering our products to see the newly listed items, tips and tricks in our make-up tutorials and blogs containing up to date and intresting information.
+The website has been designed to give the user a great experience, from an attractive and eye catching website, to filtering our products to see the newly listed items, tips and tricks in our make-up tutorials and blogs containing up to date and interesting information.

-This full stack frame work has been built using the Django framework.
+This full stack project has been built using the Django framework.

 The Beauty Box, provides its users with
 * A registration page, which will give the user a profile page once complete.
 The profile page will allow the user to update their contact/delivery and payment details and also see their previous orders (if any).
 * A product page, detailing all our items we have for sale, which can be filtered into many different categories.
 * A checkout page, listing the items in their basket and a secure checkout.
-* A tutorial page were users can get the latest tips and tricks and instructions on how to apply their make-up.
+* A tutorial page where users can get the latest tips and tricks and instructions on how to apply their make-up.
-* A blog page, again with all the lastest tips and tricks, and the most up to date and interesting information.
+* A blog page, with all the latest tips and tricks, and the most up to date and interesting information.
 * A contact page, where users can get in touch, join our mailing list or ask questions.
 * A help page, where users can see our returns policy, delivery costs and our privacy policy.